From data to report in one minute or less. Ajelix BI is launched! 🚀 Get started for free.

 D/E Ratio = Total Debt / Total Shareholders’ Equity

-• Total Debt: This represents all the company’s liabilities, including short-term debt (accounts payable, accrued expenses) and long-term debt (loans, bonds).
+• Total Debt: all the company’s liabilities, including short-term debt (accounts payable, accrued expenses) and long-term debt (loans, bonds).

-• Total Shareholders’ Equity: This reflects the company’s net worth, essentially the difference between its assets and liabilities.
+• Total Shareholders’ Equity: the company’s net worth, essentially the difference between its assets and liabilities.
 It represents the investment of shareholders in the company.

 Example: